Immich/DataScienceSpecialization/QUIZ3.md

 5. For this statement, fill in the __ with the appropriate inequality (<, <=, =, >=, >):

-...For days in any given week
+⋅⋅⋅For days in any given week
-...Daily unique visitors _ Weekly Unique visitors
+⋅⋅⋅Daily unique visitors _ Weekly Unique visitors

 ##### R = **<=**
 Over a longer period of time there can only be more visitors.